Liam Connor: Casting

-Robert James-Collier (pictured) was cast as "lovable-rogue", Liam, as part of the Connor family's introduction.
+Robert James-Collier (pictured) was cast as "lovable rogue" Liam as part of the Connor family's introduction.

 Coronation Streets Connor family were introduced by producer Steve Frost after Kym Marsh made a series of guest appearances as singer Michelle Connor.
-Marsh was soon given a regular role, and a family for her character were brought into the storyline, including a pair of brothers who were likened by newspaper reports to the Gallagher brothers from Rock band Oasis and the Mitchell brothers Phil and Grant from rival soap opera EastEnders.
+Marsh was soon given a regular role, and a family for her character were brought into the storyline, including a pair of brothers who were likened by newspaper reports to the Gallagher brothers from rock band Oasis and the Mitchell brothers Phil and Grant from rival soap opera EastEnders.

 In July 2006, Robert James-Collier was announced as Michelle's brother Liam, described as "a loveable rogue" with "an eye for the ladies".
 It was said that, upon his arrival, he would set his sights on Frankie Baldwin (Debra Stephenson).
 James-Collier, who had worked as a marketing assistant before becoming an actor, said that the role was "a dream come true".

 Departure

-In February 2008, it was confirmed that James-Collier had made the decision to leave the programme, after two years portraying of Liam.
+In February 2008, it was confirmed that James-Collier had made the decision to leave the programme, after two years portraying Liam.
 On his decision to leave the show, James-Collier stated that he had a fear of being typecast, and wished to experience new projects.
-It was later announced that the character would be killed off near to the end of the year, at the actor's personal request.
-Prior to his departure, the three main suspects to fans to murder Liam included his wife Maria Connor (Samia Ghadie), Carla Connor (Alison King) and Tony Gordon (Gray O'Brien).
+It was later announced that the character would be killed off towards the end of the year, at the actor's personal request.
+Prior to his departure, the three main suspects to murder Liam include Maria Connor (Samia Ghadie), Carla Connor (Alison King) and Tony Gordon (Gray O'Brien).

 Three alternative departures for the character were filmed, with only one departure being broadcast on television, though the other two were available to be viewed on the official ITV website; Liam was killed off after being hit by a car, arranged by Tony, on Tony's stag night, with the other departures including Tony pushing Liam off a balcony from a two-floored flat, and being shot by Tony during a game of paint-balling.
 In September 2008, producers said that a week of episodes would unfold in "real time", set over a period of 24 hours following the events leading to his impending exit.